mattppal/blog/src/content/blog/docs-categorization-with-gpt-4.md

 ![](/posts/docs-categorization-with-gpt-4/if-a-tree-falls.gif)

-Similarly, if you have _good documentation_, but no one can find it, does it really exist?
-I bet y'all didn't wake up expecting this meta of a data post, but here we are.
+Similarly, if you have _good documentation_, but no one can find it, does it _really_ exist?
+I bet y'all didn't wake up expecting a post this meta today, but here we are.
 These are the exact questions I've been asking myself for the past few weeks.

 The second question is particularly of interest since the [documentation](https://web.archive.org/web/20230521044430/https://docs.mage.ai/introduction/overview) I'm trying to improve is particularly dense and there _currently_ isn't a rigorous way to categorize it.
 As of this moment, there are currently ~200 pages of docs across ~80 folders...
 Oh boy.